 Our bodies are truly amazing when they work as expected.
 However, what happens when things don’t work automatically?

 Some kids struggle with sensory integration, which can affect their success with feeding.
 These behaviors may include:

 If you notice any of the above behaviors, which may affect your child's home or school environment, talk to your healthcare provider.
 Ask to be scheduled for a full assessment that includes a Sensory Processing Evaluation.
 Therapists trained in Sensory Integration utilize a play-based, child-friendly approach.

-Children improve their ability to process and organize sensory information in a setting where the child can engage in a variety of fun sensory experiences.
+I know therapy sounds overwhelming, but it can really help.
+In this setting, children improve their ability to process and organize sensory information while engaging in a variety of fun sensory experiences.
 Therapy can help kids simply be kids, playing alongside friends, and fully enjoying their young lives while learning to respond to a sensory-rich world.

 Want to help support and develop your child's sensory system?
-Utilize the following activities on a regular basis, and make sure to never pressure a child to do something he's not ready for yet (e.g. touch a texture he's averse to).
+Utilize the following activities on a regular basis, and make sure to never pressure a child to do something they're not ready for yet (e.g. touch a texture they're averse to).